SumoLogic/sumologictoolbox/readme.md

  pip3 install pyqt5
  pip3 install requests
  pip3 install tzlocal
  pip3 install pytz
+ pip3 install logzero  !New Requirement!

 4. Download this repo (either as a zip from the main repo download link or using git.)
 Unzip if you downloaded the zip.
-5. Change to the directory you put sumotoolbox in.
+5. Change to the directory in which you installed sumotoolbox.
 Type the following to run the script:

  python3 sumotoolbox.py

 Dependencies
 ============

 Sumotoolbox was created using python 3.6, pyqt5 and the Qt designer application.
-The following python modules are required:
+The following python modules are
+ required:

 pyqt5
 requests
 tzlocal
 pytz
+logzero